"Climate tech" as a new business model - sector coupling & Co2 reduction in real estate

 New technologies in heating, which accounts for about 70% of total energy consumption in buildings, bring significant benefits: The use of e.g. heat pumps powered by PV electricity or district heating - ideally from renewable energies - leads to a significant reduction in greenhouse gas emissions in properties and neighborhoods.

-The integration of plant technology into a holistic energy ecosystem is an essential prerequisite for the optimization of energy flows.
-For this purpose, all systems are digitized and connected to the Climate IoT platform of ROCKETHOME via interfaces (APIs) (sector coupling).
-With the corresponding Quarter Platform, the ecosystem is managed centrally via the cloud.
+The integration of energy hardware and plant technology into a holistic energy ecosystem is an essential prerequisite for the optimization of energy flows.
+For this purpose, all systems are digitized and connected to the Climate IoT platform of ROCKETHOME via microservices (APIs) (sector coupling).
+With the corresponding Quarter Platform/ Smart Districts platform, the ecosystem is managed centrally via the cloud.
 This enables new energy concepts that optimize (1) decentralized energy generation, (2) storage and (3) consumption with each other.
-In particular, networking reduces the amount of energy drawn from the grid and thus increases the self-consumption rate in buildings (degree of self-sufficiency in the building).
+In particular, the connectivity reduces the amount of energy drawn from the grid and thus increases the self-consumption rate in buildings (degree of self-sufficiency in the building).
 More about the technology platform and the possibilities

 ROCKETHOME brings the necessary digital infrastructure to districts, enabling residents to behave in an energy-efficient manner.
 The networking and control ensures that users actually know their personal CO2 footprint and, with this knowledge, have the opportunity to reduce energy costs.
 This is achieved primarily by allowing residents to adjust their behavior in real time to the current energy situation based on greater energy transparency (incentive-based interaction).
 Devices such as the wallboxes, but also household appliances, are then switched on more consciously and automated.